← Back to Case Studies

 Our Approach

-We took operational ownership of the stress test delivery, embedding 2–3 senior advisors full-time within the client's Risk team.
+We took operational ownership of the stress test delivery, embedding 2 to 10+ senior advisors full-time within the client's Risk, Finance and ALM teams.
 We deployed the Ezelman ANCHOR™ framework — the seven-pillar protocol we use for every stress-testing starting-point, scenario design and reconciliation exercise.

 Framework applied · Ezelman ANCHOR™